Adventure and Outdoor Fun for Adults

 “This place is a life changer, if you get offered the chance to go, take it, you will learn so much about yourself and others”

-Adult courses are group activity courses are for those aged 18 or older who may be visiting the centre on their own, or with a small group of other adults where all members of the party are over 18 years old.
-The activities will be run in groups of up to 12 people.
+Adult courses are for those aged 18* or over who may be visiting the centre on their own or with a small group of other adults.
+The courses are of 3 different durations and run on set dates through the course of the year.

-Weekends (2- or 3-nights, Friday – Sunday or Monday with 2 full days of activities)
+Weekends (3-nights, Friday – Monday with 2 full days of activities)